Personal Injury

 • Property Damage: Most settlements also include compensation for the damage to the victim’s vehicle, as well as any other personal property damaged in the accident.

-• Pain and Suffering: Beyond the tangible economic losses, settlements often include compensation for the pain and suffering endured by the victim.
+• Pain and Suffering: Beyond the tangible economic losses, settlements often include compensation for the physical pain and mental suffering endured by the victim.
 This is a subjective category of damages that accounts for the physical pain, emotional distress, and reduced quality of life caused by the injury.

 The Settlement Process

-The motor vehicle injury settlement process typically involves the following 4 steps:
+The motor vehicle injury settlement process typically involves the following steps:

 1) Filing a Claim